hmajid2301/articles/22. Deploy Docz on Gitlab Pages/README.md

 ---
-title: 'Deploy Docz on Gitlab Pages'
+title: "Deploy Docz on Gitlab Pages"
-tags: ['Docz', 'gitlab', 'ci']
+tags: ["Docz", "gitlab", "ci"]
-license: 'public-domain'
+license: "public-domain"
+date: 20200328T10:00Z
 published: true
-cover_image: 'images/cover.png'
+cover_image: "images/cover.png"
 ---

 In this article I will show you how you can deploy a Docz website on Gitlab pages, using `.gitlab-ci.yml`.